Strauss–Howe generational theory: History

-Strauss and Howe's theory provided historical information regarding living and past generations and made various predictions.
-Many of their predictions were regarding the Millennial Generation, who were young children when they began their work, thus lacking significant historical data.
+Strauss and Howe's theory made various predictions regarding the Millennial generation, a group consisting of young children at the time.
+These predictions lacked significant historical data.
 In Generations (1991) and The Fourth Turning (1997), the two authors discussed the generation gap between Baby Boomers and their parents and predicted there would be no such gap between Millennials and their elders.

 In 2000, they published Millennials Rising: The Next Great Generation.
 This work discussed the personality of the Millennial Generation, whose oldest members were described as the high school graduating class of the year 2000.
-In the 2000 book, Strauss and Howe asserted that Millennial teens and young adults were recasting the image of youth from "downbeat and alienated to upbeat and engaged".
-They credited increased parental attention and protection for these positive changes.
-They asserted Millennials are held to higher standards than adults apply to themselves and that they are a lot less vulgar and violent than the teen culture older people produce for them.
+In the 2000 book, Strauss and Howe asserted that Millennial teens and young adults were recasting the image of youth from "downbeat and alienated to upbeat and engaged", crediting increased parental attention and protection for these positive changes.
+They asserted that Millennials are held to higher standards than adults apply to themselves and that they are much less vulgar and violent than the teen culture older people produce for them.
 They described them as less sexually charged and as ushering in a new sexual modesty, with an increasing belief that sex should be saved for marriage and a return to conservative family values.

 The authors predicted that over the following decade, Millennials would transform what it means to be young, and could emerge as the next "Great Generation".
-The book was described as an optimistic, feel-good book for the parents of the Millennial Generation, predominantly the Baby Boomers.
-A 2000 New York Times book review for this book titled: What's the Matter With Kids Today?
-Not a Thing, described the message of Millennials Rising as "we boomers are raising a cohort of kids who are smarter, more industrious and better behaved than any generation before", saying the book complimented the Baby Boomer cohort by complimenting their parenting skills.
+The work was described as an optimistic, feel-good book for the parents of the Millennial Generation, predominantly the Baby Boomers.

-In 1997, the authors published The Fourth Turning: An American Prophecy, which expanded on the ideas presented in Generations and extended their cycles back into the early 15th century.
-The authors also updated the terminology for generational archetypes (e.g. "Civics" became "Heroes", which they applied to the Millennial Generation, "Adaptives" became "Artists") and introduced terms "Turning" and "Saeculum" for the generational cycles.
-The title is a reference to what their first book called a Crisis period, which they expected to recur soon after the turn of the millennium.